happymimimix/SSW-Recorder/README.md

 DO NOT ASK ME TO FIX IT.
 I WON'T!

-You guys should stop using the fucking stupid idiot Windows Defender NOW and switch to a more reliable antivirus software.
+You guys should stop using the fucking stupid shit Windows Defender NOW and switch to a more reliable antivirus software.

+I'm not going to bother with Microsoft's shit antivirus, this is wasting my time!
+I need to work on other things that are more important.